 How to Tell Your Wife You Want a Divorce

-Men should be particularly aware of their tone of voice throughout the conversation.
+Men should be particularly aware of their tones of voice throughout the conversation.
 Make an effort not to sound gruff or hostile.
 Instead, strive to maintain a gentle tone that is clear and calm.

 How to Tell Your Husband You Want a Divorce

-Breaking the news to your husband can be especially difficult for wives to work through.
+Breaking the news to your husband can be an especially difficult conversation for wives to prepare.
 Remember, before you begin the conversation, you need to keep it simple.
-It is not the time to bring up past hurts or betrayals.
-A simple script that you have prepared in advance should focus on general unhappiness or primary issues within the relationship.
+A short script that you have prepared in advance should focus on general unhappiness or primary issues within the relationship.